What Is the Mind-Body Connection?

 When triggered or stressed, our body releases hormones that activate a “fight or flight” response in the body: pumping our blood faster, raising our heart rate, and preparing the body to protect itself.
 In the same sense, when we feel safe and supported, our bodies relax into “rest and digest,” which is essentially when the body cycles back into its continuous healing process.

 Recovery is a physical, emotional, and mental experience, a complete transformation of both body and mind, and a complete revolution from the inside out.
-Yet, in many recovery programs, the physical aspect or the mental aspect is the main focus, rather than bridging the gap and bringing the two together.
+Yet, in many recovery programs, the physical aspect of the mental aspect is the main focus, rather than bridging the gap and bringing the two together.
 It’s not incorrect, and yet it will most likely feel incomplete eventually.
-As at some point throughout the recovery process, focusing on just the physical or just the mental, we realize it’s not enough.
+At some point throughout the recovery process, focusing on just the physical or just the mental, we realize it’s not enough.
 We begin to uncover so much more emotionally that perhaps we weren’t even aware of prior.
 It is as if there was a large gap, and suddenly we are missing something entirely.
 This is where mind-body practices can come into the picture to help throughout our recovery process.

 Many formal practices are based upon the mind-body connection, such as yoga, tai chi, acupuncture, dance movement therapy, massage therapy, qi gong, and more.
 Ultimately, these practices intend to begin not only to see but experience the connection between the body and mind and start to use that in our day-to-day day lives.
 Both the body and mind are incredibly powerful tools that we can use during our recovery journey.